 For many people, unsprouted grains and beans cause digestive discomfort.
 It is widely recognized that pre-soaking beans can help ease discomfort, but what you may not realize is soaking and sprouting grains has the same affect.
 In fact, easier digestion is arguably the most sought-after benefits of sprouted grains.

 The sprouting process naturally activates starch, protein and lipid degrading enzymes that “pre-digest” a grain, seed or pulse.
-The seed uses dense protein and complex carbohydrates as fuel to grow, converting them to simpler amino acid and glucose molecules.
+The seed uses dense protein and complex carbs as fuel to grow, converting them to simpler amino acid and glucose molecules.
 This means that some enzymes our bodies use to break down the seed have already been applied.
 Less work for our digestive system is always a good thing!

 You may hesitate to try sprouted grains because you’re not sure how or what to cook, but you can easily incorporate sprouted whole grains and pulses into your diet in all the same ways you would use their unsprouted counterparts.